EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 submit your job to the scheduler.
 Example submission scripts (with explanations) for the most common job types are provided below.

-Interactive jobs are also available and can be particularly useful for developing and debugging applications.
-More details are available below.

 !!! hint
     If you have any questions on how to run jobs on Tursa do not hesitate to contact the [DiRAC Service Desk](mailto:dirac-support@epcc.ed.ac.uk).